Hombal: Education

 Hombal has several co-educational schools for both genders.
 Most are government-run, they are the government Urdu Higher Primary School, which provides the standard first to eighth grades and a co-ed high school.
 There is also the Government High school, the Government ITI College by DGET, there are Mailarling government schools on Gadag Homabal road, and the co-ed Rani Chennamma primary school at Station Road.
 However, the local Shri Shankarling Secondary and Higher Secondary School are run by private organizations and are named after the nearby Shri Shankarling Temple.

 Infrastructure

 The inner road system in Hombal resembles other rural cities with concrete roads.
 While serviceable, the roads can certainly be improved.
 Since September 2015, this road system has been connected with the State Highway 45 (Challakere-Arabhavi State Highway), which connects to the expansive state highway system all across India.

-Occupation of people
+Economy

 Men are mostly involved in agriculture and are heavily dependent on rainfall for their yield.